Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 U.S. Marine Sgt.
 Nicole Gee loved her job.

 She said so herself in an Aug.
-9 Instagram post alongside a photo of her holding a small child in Kabul amid the Taliban takeover of Afghanistan, just days before the U.S. military was set to end its two-decade presence.
+9 Instagram post alongside a photo of her holding a baby in Kabul amid the Taliban takeover of Afghanistan, just weeks before the U.S. military was set to end its two-decade presence.

 But on Thursday, Gee’s job cost her her life, alongside a dozen other U.S. service members, when a suicide bomber detonated himself outside the airport’s gates.